-In this paper we have tried to make headway in the engineering of self- systems by introducing the EIDE- framework to support the development of autonomic electronic institutions (AEIs).
+In this paper we have tried to make headway in the engineering of self- systems by introducing a framework, EIDE-, to support the development of a particular type of these systems, namely autonomic electronic institutions (AEIs).
 We have introduced the formal concepts around autonomic electronic institutions and described the set of tools we provide for helping in the engineering of autonomic electronic institutions.
-We have also illustrated the capabilities of EIDE- through the analysis of self-configuration policies in an electricity market.
+Furthermore, we have illustrated the capabilities of the framework through the analysis of self-configuration policies in a power electricity market.